 This emphasis on peer learning doesn’t just make our team smarter; it makes us better at our jobs and directly contributes to our company’s growth.
-In 2019, 360Learning saw a 200% growth in revenue in the US.
-We’re now 178 employees strong and we were ranked the #4 mid-size employer by HappyatWork.
+360Learning currently powers the future of work at 1,700 organizations.
+We were founded in 2013, and have raised $240 million with 300+ team members across New York, Paris, and London.

 Onboarding new hires can be time-consuming for coaches, especially in a company that’s growing as quickly as we are.
+Plus, a poor onboarding experience can negatively impact employee retention.
 Instead of forcing coaches to go over the same materials with each new employee, we’ve set up a program of asynchronous courses that employees can do at their own pace.

-This includes company-wide courses about our culture, processes, and tools, as well as department-specific content.
+This learning strategy includes creating company-wide courses about our culture, processes, and tools, as well as department-specific content.
 Coaches create bespoke content for specific roles to make sure that each employee has the technical knowledge and training they need.

 These online courses are coupled with in-person learning opportunities with the new hire’s coach who answers questions, helps them set OKRs, and oversees their 90-day probationary period.
 The coach monitors the new hire’s progress with various onboarding activities and can help them prioritize which courses to pursue.
 Through this combination of standardized and customized courses as well as individual coaching, each new hire gets their own tailored learning experience.